Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Related Work

 However, the application of advisory systems poses unique challenges given their interaction with human drivers.
-While fully automated vehicles can operate within clearly defined parameters and constraints, human drivers behave differently.
-For instance, as noted by Mok \textit{et al.}, humans require a minimum of 5-8 seconds to appropriately transition control \cite{mok_emergency_2015}.
-This finding underscores the importance of accounting for the unique attributes and limitations of human drivers when developing control methods.
-For instance, Sridhar \textit{et al.} identified two key characteristics of human-compatible driving policies: a simple action space and the capacity to maintain the same action for a few seconds \cite{sridhar_piecewise_2021}.
-An example of a human-compatible advisory system is a coarse-grained control system, which is provably stable in the context of Lyapunov in mitigating congestion on single-lane ring roads \cite{li_stabilization_2023}.
+While fully automated vehicles can operate within clearly defined parameters and constraints, human drivers exhibit different behaviors.
+For instance, as noted by Mok \textit{et al.}, humans require a minimum of 5-8 seconds to appropriately transition control \cite{mok_emergency_2015}. \jhedit{This finding highlights the importance of considering the distinct characteristics and limitations of human drivers when developing control methods.} For instance, Sridhar \textit{et al.} identified two key characteristics of human-compatible driving policies: a simple action space and the capacity to maintain the same action for a few seconds \cite{sridhar_piecewise_2021}.
+An example of a human-compatible advisory system is a coarse-grained control system, which is provably stable in the context of Lyapunov in mitigating congestion on single-lane ring roads \cite{li2023integrated}.
 This system, known as an action-persistent Markov Decision Process (MDP), successfully addresses the human need for simplicity and persistent actions.
-In light of these considerations, it is crucial to integrate human driving characteristics into the design of control methods for human drivers.
+In light of these considerations, it is crucial to integrate human driving characteristics into the design of control methods for human drivers. \jhedit{Complementary to our effort in developing the transfer learning based algorithm, Kim et al.\ \cite{kim2025reinforcement} relax the perfect-compliance assumption by modeling driver delays and speed deviations, revealing substantial degradation without robustness measures and proposing RL-based advisories resilient to such errors.}